groundh0g/leanpub-jekyll/README.md

 ![404 Pages](https://github.com/groundh0g/leanpub-jekyll/blob/gh-pages/404-pages.png?raw=true)

-You can select one of the custom 404 pages by editing the `http404` value in the `_jekyllfaces/config.md`.
+You can select one of the custom 404 pages by editing the `http404` value in the `_jekyllfaces/config.md` file.
 To use the default 404 page, pick `default`.

 ~~~
 customize: